quantumgardener/qg.blog/content/notes/Now, 7 October 2024.md

 updated:
 title:
 ---
-The words of [[Marcus Aurelius]] in his [[Aurelius (2021) Meditations - The Annotated Edition|Meditations]] have resonated deeply and quickly with me.
+The words of [[Marcus Aurelius]] in his [[Aurelius (2021), Meditations|Meditations]] have resonated deeply and quickly with me.
 They echo my very thoughts as if he were writing my own mind.

 I have not been writing because of an internal pressure to explain background context.
 It is unnecessary and stops me from starting.
 For example, you do not need to know that I first heard of [[Marcus Aurelius]] in the Putney cinema watching [[Gladiator]] in 2000, or that I watched [How to Journal (Like Marcus Aurelius)](https://www.youtube.com/watch?v=YOgBiweyEE4) seeking to learn a way to journal better.
 You only need to know I am reading his words from almost 2,000 years ago.